chinakook/labelImg2/README.rst

 Annotations are saved as XML files in PASCAL VOC format, the format used by `ImageNet <http://www.image-net.org/>`__.

+Annotations can now be exported in Ultralytics YOLO's BOX format and OBB format.

 .. image:: img/screen0.jpg
      :alt: labelImg2 with rotated box and extra label